chloealbright/DevHiveMind/Algorithms & Data Structures/Non-Linear Data Structures/Sets.md

 Regarding the terms "traverse" and "iteration":

-- **Iteration:**
+## **Iteration:**
-- Iteration refers to the process of accessing each element in a collection one at a time.
+ Iteration refers to the process of accessing each element in a collection one at a time.
 In the context of programming, iteration is commonly associated with loops or other constructs that allow you to go through each item in a sequence, like a for loop or the `for...of` loop in JavaScript.

-- **Traverse:**
+## **Traverse:**
-- Traverse generally means to move through or go across a data structure.
+Traverse generally means to move through or go across a data structure.
 It's a broader term that encompasses iteration but isn't limited to accessing elements in a specific order.
 It can involve moving through elements in any manner, including forwards, backwards, or based on certain conditions.

-In the context of data structures like arrays or sets:
+## Set Traversal vs Iteration

+- **Iteration over a set:**
+	- In the case of sets, iteration often involves accessing elements one by one in the order in which they were added to the set.
+Sets do not have indexes like arrays, so the order is based on the internal structure that maintains uniqueness.

 - **Traversal of an array:**
 	- Typically involves moving from the first element to the last or vice versa.
 This is commonly associated with the concept of indexes.

-- **Iteration over a set:**
-- In the case of sets, iteration often involves accessing elements one by one in the order in which they were added to the set.
-Sets do not have indexes like arrays, so the order is based on the internal structure that maintains uniqueness.

 In summary, while the terms are related, iteration is a specific form of traversal that involves accessing elements sequentially, and traversal is a broader term that encompasses various ways of moving through elements in a data structure.
 The order in `Array.from` reflects the order in which the Set iterates through its elements.